OneMoreSummer/academic-kickstart/content/post/questioning-the-underdog-hypothesis-4-mccarthy-collins-court-2016-what-is-‘the-reversal-of-rae-advantage’-should-it-continue-to-be-widely-referenced/index.md

 For RAE, on entry into the academy system, early and late born athletes are generally over and underrepresented in comparison to the mean, with consequential effects on the ‘average quality’ of each group.
 Over time however, the proportions of early and late born athletes tend to move to the mean, as contributing factors dissipate and inherent differences in ‘average quality’ play out, resulting in higher conversion and lower conversion rates for late and early born athletes respectively.

-In support of the RTM argument, this article calls into question some of the evidence that has been presented in support of one of the other explanations, ‘The Reversal of RAE Advantage’, a version of the Underdog Hypothesis with a single ‘psychological’ mechanism attached.
+In support of the regression towards the mean argument, this article calls into question some of the evidence that has been presented in support of one of the other explanations, ‘The Reversal of RAE Advantage’, a version of the Underdog Hypothesis with a single ‘psychological’ mechanism attached.
 Consequently a re-appraisal of this paper and subsequent research that it supports is suggested.

 **Background**